under the starting arch of the Ultra-Trail

 see the real time live course availability

-1) UIMLA guide for five days, 2) Chamonix
+1) UIMLA guide for up to six days, 2) Chamonix

 course hosts for logistics & briefings,